 Pete Anderson Quoted in Bloomberg BNA on DOJ's Use of Safety Violations When Pursuing Environmental Charges

-Pete Anderson, a Principal in Beveridge & Diamond's Washington, DC office and leader of the firm's White Collar and Environmental Crimes practice group, was quoted in a Bloomberg BNA Daily Environment Report article titled "DOJ to Use Safety to Bolster Environment Cases."
+Principal Pete Anderson (Washington, DC) was quoted in a January 6 article in Bloomberg BNA titled “DOJ to Use Safety to Bolster Environment Cases.”
 The article discusses federal prosecutors' search for worker safety violations when pursuing environmental criminal charges.

-Mr. Anderson noted that, along the same lines, companies with worker safety violations can expect their environmental records to be scrutinized.
+Pete noted that along the same lines companies with worker safety violations can expect their environmental records to be scrutinized.
 "It's like moths to a flame.
 When you have a catastrophe, a criminal inquiry will come in and look broadly in that two-part inquiry: worker safety and environmental.”